Sequentially Doubly Robust Estimation of Conditional Survival Probability with Time-Varying Covariates: Application to a COVID-19 vaccine efficacy trial

-In this analysis, we set $t_2=43+6-22=27$ days to correspond to 6 days after the Day~43 visit and include these endpoints.
 The time points of interest $\tau$ are $t_2$ as well as 90, 135, 180, and 365 days after the Day~22 visit.
-In addition to the survival probability, we also estimate a ``controlled direct effect'' (CDE) of the vaccine on the COVID-19 endpoint not through the Day~22 antibody level: let $w:=(w_a, w_v, w_c)$ denote a covariate vector with $w_a$ denoting the Day~22 antibody level, $w_v$ being the indicator of vaccination (vs. placebo), and $w_c$ denoting baseline covariates.
+In addition to the survival probability, we also estimate a ``controlled direct effect'' (CDE) of the vaccine on the COVID-19 endpoint not through the Day~22 antibody level.
+Let $w:=(w_a, w_v, w_c)$ denote a covariate vector with $w_a$ denoting the Day~22 antibody level, $w_v$ being the indicator of vaccination (vs. placebo), and $w_c$ denoting baseline covariates.
 Consider two covariate vectors $(w_a,1,w_c)$ and $(w_a,0,w_c)$, differing only in the treatment arm component, such that the Day~22 antibody level $w_a$ is in the common support of the two treatment arms.
-We consider the CDE on COVID-19 incidence defined as $\CDE(w_a,w_c) := \{1-Q_{*,\tau}(w_a,1,w_c)\} - \{1-Q_{*,\tau}(w_a,0,w_c)\}$.
+We consider the CDE on COVID-19 incidence defined as $\CDE(w_a,w_c) := \{1-\beta_{*}(w_a,1,w_c)\} - \{1-\beta_{*}(w_a,0,w_c)\}$.
 We do not necessarily investigate causal assumptions needed for a causal interpretation of this CDE, but regard this CDE as a measure of the association between the treatment arm and incidence after accounting for Day~22 post-treatment antibody level and other baseline covariates.
 Under sufficient causal assumptions, the CDE has a causal interpretation and a Day~22 antibody marker is considered a good surrogate endpoint if $\CDE(w_a,w_c)$ is approximately zero for a range of $w_a$ values, as $\CDE(w_a,w_c)$ near zero means that a large proportion of the total vaccine efficacy is eliminated by setting the antibody marker to the same value for both treatment arms \citep{Joffe2009,Robins1992}.
-We also estimate the marginal survival probabilities, namely $W$ being a constant, by treatment arm while accounting for potential informative censoring explained by each of the two antibody biomarkers at the Day~43 visit, and subsequently estimate the vaccine's additive effect on the COVID-19 cumulative incidence.
+We also estimate the marginal survival probabilities $Q_{*,0}$ by treatment arm while accounting for potential informative censoring explained by each of the two antibody biomarkers at the Day~43 visit, and subsequently estimate the vaccine's additive effect on the COVID-19 cumulative incidence.